kellianoy/node-nikita/packages/core/src/actions/ssh/open.coffee.md

 ## Examples

 Once an SSH connection is establish, it is possible to retrieve the connection by calling the `ssh` action.
-If no ssh connection is available, it will simply return null.
+If no ssh connection is available, it will simply return `null`.

 ```js
 nikita